nabham/express-limit-rate/README.md

 ### Strategy

-**express-limit-rate** works on the principle of sliding window algorithm. window in bucket configuration will start counting requests after first request and will reset once window time is over.
+**express-rate-limit** works on the principle of sliding window algorithm. window in bucket configuration will start counting requests after first request and will reset once window time is over.

 ## License